 Basic loss per share is computed by dividing the loss after taxation for the period available to ordinary shareholders by the weighted average number of common shares outstanding during the period.
 Diluted loss per share is computed by dividing the loss after taxation for the period by the weighted average number of common shares outstanding, adjusted for the effect of all potential dilutive common shares that were outstanding during the period.
-Basic and diluted losses per share are the same for the reporting periods as the exercise of convertible instruments would decrease loss per share.
+Basic and diluted losses per share are the same for the reporting periods, as the exercise of outstanding stock options, RSUs and warrants is anti-dilutive, and is therefore excluded.
 The computation for basic and diluted loss per share is as follows: